Glebbbash/Glebbbash/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning C#, for game development in Unity.
-And HTML in school.
+- 🌱 I’m currently learning C#, and HTML.
 - 🏫 Taking ICS3 course in school.
+- ⛷ Love alpine skiing